 Our office is made up of a diverse team of administrators, academics, students from all around the world, who work hard to make mobility a rewarding experience for incoming and outgoing students of the institution.

 Additionally, further information can be accessed by emailing firstname.lastname@example.org

 The following list contains the people responsible for related issues:

 - Student & Academic Affairs: Ms Anita Racz firstname.lastname@example.org

-- Administrative Assistant for Education Activities: Ms Iro Skrapa, email@example.com
+- Administration for Educational Activities: Ms Iro Skrapa email@example.com